-- (b) in a case where no guidance falling within (a) applies, any other relevant guidance issued by a body that regulates, or is representative of, any trade, business, profession or employment carried on by that person. - (3) In proceedings against a person for an offence under this paragraph, it is a defence for the person to show that it took all reasonable measures to avoid committing the offence. - (4) If an offence under this paragraph is committed by a body corporate or foundation and it is proved that the offence - - (a) was committed with the consent or connivance of; or - (b) was attributable to neglect on the part of,an officer of the body, the officer, as well as the body, is guilty of the offence and liable to the penalty provided for it. - (5) If an offence under this paragraph is committed by a partnership that does not have legal personality, or by an association other than a partnership or body corporate, and it is proved that the offence - - (a) was committed with the consent or connivance of; or - (b) was attributable to neglect on the part of, a partner in the partnership or (as the case may be) a person concerned in the management or control of the association, the partner or (as the case may be) the person concerned, as well as the partnership or association, is guilty of the offence and liable to the penalty provided for it.
+- an officer of the body, the officer, as well as the body, is guilty of the offence and liable to the penalty provided for it. - (5) If an offence under this paragraph is committed by a partnership that does not have legal personality, or by an association other than a partnership or body corporate, and it is proved that the offence - - (a) was committed with the consent or connivance of; or - (b) was attributable to neglect on the part of, a partner in the partnership or a person concerned in the management or control of the association, the partner or the person concerned, as well as the partnership or association, is guilty of the offence and liable to the penalty provided for it.